 Cube House: Industrialized, Scalable and Modular

-The cube house, a minimalist form (although some designs are quite intricate), is most often a means of more in-depth reflection on the building site adaptation with:
+The cube house, a minimalist form (although some designs are pretty intricate), is most often a means of more in-depth reflection on the building site adaptation with:

 – water management on the plot in the case of a green roof;